Tire Size Guide

 "Hey, I'm Jeremy from 1A Auto, and this is a tire.
 Today I'm going to teach you about what all the numbers and letters on the side mean.

 One of the cool things about tires is that the side of the tire actually tells you everything about the tire.
 One of the things that I find really interesting is that the tire actually tells you how old it is.
 It tells you the month it was made and the year it was made.
-This is really interesting if you're buying a used set of tires from a junkyard or Craigslist or eBay or something like that.
-Even if you're just buying them brand new at a store you can find out how old the tire actually is because sometimes you buy a brand new tire but you find out the tire is actually a couple of years old.
-You always got to watch out for that at any place that you're getting a really good deal on tires.
+This is really interesting if you're buying a used set of tires from a junkyard, or Craigslist, or eBay, or something like that.
+Even if you're just buying them brand new at a store, you can find out how old the tire actually is, because sometimes you buy a brand new tire but you find out the tire is actually a couple of years old.
+You've always got to watch out for that at any place that you're getting a really good deal on tires.
 It may be an old tire.

-On an actual tire you can see the number right here.
+On an actual tire, you can see the number right here.
 You can see it says 1607.
-If this was made in 2009, it was say the week it was made; in this case 16 and then it would say 09 instead of 07.
+If this was made in 2009, it would say the week it was made, in this case 16, and then it would say 09 instead of 07.
 If it was a different week of the year, it could say maybe 32 of 07.
 It's always the first two digits are the week and the second two digits are the year.

 On the tire itself, you can see the size of the tire right here: 235 millimeters; 45 percent of 235 is the height of the sidewall.
 "R" actually stands for radial; it's a radial tire.
 Pretty much all tires these days are radials, and 17 is the diameter of the wheel.
 235/45/R17.